borodust/borodust.github.io/_posts/2018-06-06-cl-bodge-overview.md

 ---
 layout: post
-title: cl-bodge documentation efforts have begun
+title: cl-bodge documentation efforts has begun
-excerpt_separator: <!--excerpt-->
+excerpt_separator: <!-- excerpt -->
 ---

 It started, at last!